makersacademy/acebook-rails-template/README.md

 > bundle exec rspec # Run the tests to ensure it works
 > bin/rails server # Start the server at localhost:3000
 ```

+### User Stories ###

+As a user
+So I can have a Acebook account
+I want to be able to sign up

+As a user
+So I can return to my account and posts
+I want to be able to log in

+As a user
+So I have time to play with my dog
+I want to be able to log out

+As a user
+So that I can share my thoughts with the world
+I want to be able to post

+As a user
+So that I can change my thoughts
+I want to be able to amend a post

+As a user
+So I can remove my controversial opinion about brexit
+I want to be able to delete my post

+As a user
+So I can view my posts chronologically
+I want my posts to be sorted newest first

+### How to use the app ###

+* Ensure your Bundler is updated to 2.0
+* command line: rails s
+* in browser go to: localhost:3000